Moment #3: Spirituality and Creation Care

 Write down those that speak loudest to you in this moment.
 How did these stories of your human brethren create a clarity to the Gospel that might have been dulled over time?

-Now repeat the journal process but close your eyes and expand your holy noticing to the other-than-human brothers and sisters -- our neighbors?
+Now repeat the journal process but close your eyes and expand your holy noticing to our other-than-human brothers and sisters -- our neighbors?
 Here are a few prompts:

 Who is my neighbor now that I know that humanity has emerged from a sacred universe story that is 13.8 billion years old?